 Recipe Variations and Toppings

-- Sugar-free caramel drizzle: Adds a rich, buttery sweetness without extra carbs.
+- Sugar-free caramel drizzle: Adds buttery sweetness without extra carbs

-- Maple-style glaze: Brings a classic donut flavor twist while keeping it low carb.
+- Maple-style glaze: A classic donut flavor that keeps it low carb

-- Plain toasted coconut donut: Skip the glaze for a simple, crunchy-topped keto treat.
+- Plain toasted coconut: Skip the glaze and sprinkle toasted coconut directly on top for a simple, crunchy finish

 Macros and Nutritional Information